FoldingCommunity/fah-viewer/README.md

 ## Setup the Environment
-In the *build* directory setup some environment variables which will allow the build systems to find eachother.
+In the *build* directory setup some environment variables which will allow the build systems to find each other.

 In Windows:

     set BUILD_ROOT=%HOMEPATH%\path\to\build
     set CBANG_HOME=%BUILD_ROOT%\cbang
     set FAH_GROMACS_HOME=%BUILD_ROOT%\fah-gromacs
     set FAH_VIEWER_HOME=%BUILD_ROOT%\fah-viewer

-Make sure you replace *%HOMEPATH%\path\to\build* with the correct path.
+Replace *%HOMEPATH%\path\to\build* with the correct path.

 In Linux or OS-X:

     BUILD_ROOT=$HOME/path/to/build
     export CBANG_HOME=$BUILD_ROOT/cbang
     export FAH_GROMACS_HOME=$BUILD_ROOT/fah-gromacs
     export FAH_VIEWER_HOME=$BUILD_ROOT/fah-viewer

-Make sure you replace *$HOME/path/to/build* with the correct path.
+Replace *$HOME/path/to/build* with the correct path.

-It is often convenient to put these variables in a *env* (or *env.bat* for Windows) file.
+It is often convenient to put these variables in a *env* file, or *env.bat* for Windows.
 Then you can reload the environment at any time with:

 In Windows: